 A viable defense to a claim that a director or attorney failed to investigate is that the individual justifiably relied on management.
-While some degree of reliance on management has been recognized for decades as an essential element of being a director, 41 it is important that directors be able to document, in some fashion, an active role in supervising the activities of the bank.
+While some degree of reliance on management has been recognized for decades as an essential element of being a director,43 it is important that directors be able to document, in some fashion, an active role in supervising the activities of the bank.
 If there are red flags, particularly warnings from regulators, auditors or lower-level employees, then directors must be sure that they make sufficient inquiries of management.

-Common Defenses
+B. Common Defenses

-Given the position of the FDIC as receiver - standing in the shoes of the failed institution - there are several defenses that potentially can be used against the FDIC.
+Given the position of the FDIC as receiver, standing in the shoes of the failed institution, there are several defenses that potentially can be used against the FDIC.

-Imputation
+C. Imputation

 In O'Melveny & Meyers v.
-FDIC, the Supreme Court specifically held that state law controlled the availability of an imputation defense in litigation with the FDIC.
-42 Consequently, if the relevant
+FDIC, the Supreme Court specifically held that state law controlled the availability of an imputation defense in litigation with the FDIC.44 Consequently, if

-40 Office of the Comptroller of the Currency, The Role of a National Bank Director 80 (March 1997).
+^{42.} Office of the Comptroller of the Currency, The Role of a National Bank Director 80 (1997).

-41 See Atherton v.
-Anderson, 99 F.2d 883, 888 (6th Cir.
+^{43.} See Atherton v.
+Anderson, 99 F.2d 883, 888-90 (6th Cir.
 1938).
 In that case, however, the court sustained a finding of liability against certain directors who claimed to have relied on management, stating that "ordinary prudence required something more . . . they had their own duties of oversight and supervision to perform. . . .
 This duty of supervision is not performed by reposing confidence in such officers, however worthy of confidence they may seem to be."
-Id.

-42 512 U.S. 79 (1994).
+^{44.
+512} U.S. 79 (1994).

-state law recognizes the doctrine of imputation, third-party defendants may argue that the knowledge of former officers or directors of the failed institution is imputed to the FDIC.
+the relevant state law recognizes the doctrine of imputation, third-party defendants may argue that the knowledge of former officers or directors of the failed institution is imputed to the FDIC.
 For example, if officers and directors participated in misconduct or directed the actions of a third party, such as an audit or law firm, then such a firm might be able to successfully impute that misconduct or knowledge to the FDIC, barring it from pursuing claims against the third party.
 Some state courts have recently restricted third-party professionals' ability to use this defense.
-In 2006, the New Jersey Supreme Court ruled that the defense of imputation did not shield an auditing firm from claims of negligence brought by a trustee of the bankrupt audit client.43
+In 2006, the New Jersey Supreme Court ruled that the defense of imputation did not shield an auditing firm from claims of negligence brought by a trustee of the bankrupt audit client.45

-Statute of Limitations
+D. Statute of Limitations

 FIRREA, enacted in 1989, specifically addressed statutes of limitations for claims brought by the FDIC as a receiver.
-For contract claims the statute of limitations is the longer of either six years or the period prescribed by applicable state law and for tort claims it is the longer of either three years or the period prescribed by applicable state law.
-In both instances, the statute of limitations begins to run on any claim at the later of when the FDIC becomes the receiver or when the cause of action accrues.
-Because of the extended statute of limitations for contract claims, the FDIC sometimes tries to construe claims as contract as opposed to tort claims.
-If a claim is not timely at the time that the FDIC becomes the receiver, courts have generally not applied the extended statute of limitations found in FIRREA.
-Courts look to the relevant state law to determine if a claim is still timely when the institution goes into receivership.
-On the relevant state law to determine if a claim is still timely when the institution goes into receivership.
+For contract claims the statute of limitations is the longer of either six years or the period prescribed by applicable state law.
+For tort claims it is the longer of either three years or the period prescribed by applicable state law.46 In both instances, the statute of limitations begins to run on any claim at the later of when the FDIC becomes the receiver or when the cause of action accrues.47 Because of the extended statute of limitations for contract claims, the FDIC sometimes tries to construe claims as contract instead of tort claims.
+If a claim is not timely at the time that the FDIC becomes the receiver, courts have generally not applied the extended statute of limitations found in FIRREA.48 Courts look to the relevant state law to